bernardo1024/Sanwaf-UI-2-Server/README.md

        mvn install

 3. Copy the sanwaf-ui-2-server.jar file from the target folder to a location on your build server

+4. Download the Jsoup library used by sanwaf-ui-2-server (save it to the same folder location as the sanwaf-ui-2-server.jar): https://jsoup.org/download

-4. run the following command:
+5. run the following command:

       	java -cp "./*" com.sanwaf.util.GenerateXml [path] [extensions] [file] [html5] [append] [output] [nonSanwaf] [endpoints] [strict] [xml-start] [xml-end]